Stimac disappointed at India going out of WC reckoning, cites injury to players as main reason

 "We have three more matches to play and now we are on way to achieve what we have promised, that we are going to compete in 2023 Asian Cup and doing better than before once we are there.
 We want to prepare the team better and go into the qualifiers of the next (2026) World Cup with higher expectations."
 Asked about the lack of goals from his players in this World Cup qualifying campaign, Stimac retorted: "Can you mention any player holding an Indian passport playing in any club and scoring goals?
 Why are you expecting that we are going to score goals in the international level when we don't have a single striker playing in the domestic league and scoring goals.

 "I don't work with the players on a daily basis, I work with them for only five days before the game.
 But the important thing is we are creating chances.
 The team does not fear any opposition team.
 That is different from earlier teams, this is a new brave team, India with the heart and courage to play football and win matches."
-He pleaded for patience from all stake holders for Indian football to rise to the next level, to be able to rub shoulders with the best in Asia and the world.

-"I am a very realistic person, we got what we have to get and we cannot go beyond that.
-It will be a long process and it will take time.
-We need to be patient.
-We are improving step by step.
-"The average number of passes in the Asian Cup (in January this year) was 242 in the 90 minutes, now it is 400; passing accuracy in the Asian Cup is 67 per cent but now it is 82 per cent.
-We reduced the long range passes from 25 per cent to 15 per cent.
-We increased match tempo which is about running and quality running from 13.2 to 15.2," Stimac explained.

-The head coach informed that three players -- Halder, Adil Khan and Rahul Bheke -- injured themselves during the away match against Oman.
-"Halder suffered shoulder dislocation after a duel early into the match.
-Adil Khan said before the match that he was all right but after a few tackles, he felt pain.
-Rahul Bheke felt pain on his groin in the second half.
-These are surely setbacks in such an important campaign."
+PTI PDS PDS ATK ATK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)